How to Recover Investment Fraud Losses – Investment Fraud Attorneys

 Unauthorized Trading

-Unauthorized trading in brokerage accounts occurs when a broker buys or sells securities without a customer’s prior consent or authorization.
-This can be when a broker makes trades in the account without their knowledge or approval, or when a broker exceeds the trading authority.
+Unauthorized trading in brokerage accounts is a type of securities fraud in which a broker buys or sells securities without a customer’s prior consent or authorization.
+This can be when a broker trades in the account without their knowledge or approval or exceeds the trading authority.
 Unauthorized trading is prohibited.
-Sometimes a broker may call the customer after the fact and say that he has just placed a particular trade in the account.
-The mere fact that the broker informed the customer of the trade afterwards does not make that manner of trading acceptable.
+Sometimes, a broker may call the customer after the fact and say he has just placed a particular trade in the account.
+The fact that the broker informed the customer of the trade afterward does not make that trading acceptable or exclude it from being an example of investment fraud.
 Unauthorized trading may result in financial losses, as the trades made without your knowledge or approval may not align with your investment objectives or risk tolerance.
-Further, unauthorized trading can also violate securities industry regulations and rules.
-Brokerage firms are required to obtain prior written authorization from their clients before making any trades in their accounts, and they are also required to notify their clients promptly of any trades made in their accounts.

 Excessive Trading/Churning